-- The final exam will cover content from the whole course. - That includes materials from lectures, assigned readings, tutorial and lab exercises and homework assignments. - The exam will includes some questions that require basic mathematical understanding and fluency with concepts presented in the class, and some that require a higher level analysis of a situation or a circumstance in NLP.
+- The final exam will cover content from the whole course. - That includes materials from lectures, assigned readings, tutorial and lab exercises and homework assignments. - The exam will include some questions that require basic mathematical understanding and fluency with concepts presented in the class, and some that require a higher level analysis of a situation or a circumstance in NLP.
 (For more discussion of question types, see the Revision Tips below.) - This course covers a lot of material.
 If you are struggling with that, we suggest focusing on the core material that is covered in detail in the lectures, homework, and tutorials.
 Some lectures also include more advanced topics where we refer to papers for details, or where we briefly mention more recent research related to the topic.
 While there may be questions about this on the exam, they will typically be a very small proportion of the marks, designed to identify the very strongest students. - Questions will be worth 50 marks in total and all questions will be marked (you don't get to choose which ones to answer).
-The marks are divided into three questions, where each question covers mostly material that each of the lecturers taught. - Calculators and dictionaries are not permitted. - You will write your answers on paper in a provided exam booklet.
+The marks are divided into three questions.
+Two of the questions are open ended, and one question includes ten multiple choice sub-questions. - Calculators and dictionaries are not permitted. - You will write your answers on paper in a provided exam booklet.